opnsense/docs/source/manual/how-tos/nat_reflection.rst

     * **Hairpin NAT:** The client and the server are in the same subnet (layer 2 broadcast domain).
 They can communicate directly with each other by resolving ARP requests.
 You need SNAT and DNAT.

 ..
 Note::
-    When using IPsec, NAT only matches on policy based VPN.
-NAT on VTI interfaces won't match.
+    When using IPsec, by default NAT only matches on policy based VPN.
+NAT on VTI (Virtual Tunnel Interfaces) won't match unless some tunables are set.
+These tunables change the behavior of firewall filter and NAT on if_enc and if_ipsec interfaces.
+You can read more about the tunables in `IPsec VTI - Route based setup <https://docs.opnsense.org/manual/vpnet.html#route-based-vti>`_

 -------------
 Best Practice